-My fiancée, as a recent immigrant from the Philippines, did not know how to drive at the time we were dating.
+My then-fiancée (now ex-wife), as a recent immigrant from the Philippines, did not know how to drive at the time we were dating.
 I did expect (seriously hope) to have a family shortly after we were married.
 My fiancée did not want to learn to use a clutch, even after she learned to drive, and the Chevy Luv was not suited for a family car.
-So, shortly after we settled into our house in the South bay San Diego area we went out car shopping.
+So, shortly after we settled into our house in the South Bay San Diego area, we went out car shopping.
 I was particularly looking for an inexpensive (econobox) car with automatic transmission that would be suited for a family vehicle.

 I spotted a car ad in our local newspaper one afternoon from a local Chevy dealer.
 After diner that evening my fiancée and I went down to check it out.
 The car in the ad turned out to be a brown 1980 Chevy Chevette hatchback with an automatic transmission.
 It looked like a typical American-built econobox very popular at the time.
 It wasn’t very attractive, didn’t have any spectacular engineering features, but it did have an automatic transmission and was in my price range.
 We drove it home late that evening.

 The next morning, I hopped in to drive it to work, and it would not start.
 I called into work (assigned to a submarine tender) and then called AAA towing service.
 The tow company showed up and managed to get it started, suspecting a bad starter motor.
 I drove it directly back to the dealer’s repair shop.
 A while later, the mechanic came over and explained the car had a faulty starter motor that would cost about $300 to repair.